Lukashatirishvili/resume/README.md

 2. **🍿 usePopcorn:** Another exciting project of mine, usePopcorn allows you to search for your favorite movies and create your personalized watchlist.
 Check it out [here](https://usepopcorn-app-five.vercel.app/)!

+3. **🍕 Pizza App:** A ReactJS project showcasing proficiency in front-end development.
+I used React Router, Tailwind CSS and RTK for efficient state management.
+Check it out [here](https://orderpizza-app.vercel.app/)!

 ## 📚 Favorite Books / Tutorials / References

 * [Grokking Algorithms](https://g.co/kgs/8Xn1b4) - by Aditya Y. Bhargava